apptainer/singularity-userdocs/build_a_container.rst

 .. note::
-    Beware that it is possible to build an image on a host and then not running on a different host.
-This depends on the default compressor supported by the host.
+    Beware that it is possible to build an image on a host and have the image not work on a different host.
+This could be because of the default compressor supported by the host.
 For example, when building an image on a host in which the default compressor is ``xz`` and then trying to run that image on a CentOS 6 node, where the only compressor available is ``gzip``.